Tenama-hub/Lenovo_Legion_Linux-Guide/README.md

 * Snapper installed & configured by default.
 Allows you to roll back a bad update
 * RPM Based (like Fedora) & European (r/BuyFromEU)
 * Offers both a rolling release model (Tumbleweed) or LTS (Leap)
-> (-) Codecs & Nvidia drivers are not pre-installed (follow the post-install guide).
+> (-) Codecs & Nvidia drivers are not pre-installed (follow the reference video).
 Sometimes a hassle to get them both up and running optimally.\
 > (-) Bundled sysadmin GUI settings can be confusing for beginners/starters.
 Not a huge deal.
 </details>